Richard Ferranti, CEO, Rich Products

 Mr. Schertle joined Weis Markets in 2009 as Vice President of Sales and Merchandising.
 He subsequently served as Senior Vice President of Sales and Merchandising and Executive Vice President.
 Prior to joining Weis Markets, he was President and Chief Operating Officer of Tree Top Kids, a specialty toy retailer.

 Mr. Schertle is a graduate of Towson University.
 He and his wife Gina have three children and reside in Hummel Wharf, PA.
-He sits on the boards of the Academy of Food Marketing, St. Joseph’s University and Believe in Tomorrow Foundation.
+He sits on the boards of the Academy of Food Marketing, St. Joseph’s University.
 He is also a member of the Children’s Cancer Foundation and the Pennsylvania Early Learning Investment Commission.